 Garage Door Remote Frequencies

-Garage door remote have their own frequencies which is usually written on their pack.
-Garage door opener remote operate at the following frequencies – 300 MHz, 310 MHz, 315 MHz, 318 MHz, or 390 MHz.
+Garage door remote has its own frequencies which are usually written on their pack.
+Garage door opener remote operates at the following frequencies – 300 MHz, 310 MHz, 315 MHz, 318 MHz, or 390 MHz.

 Syncing A Garage Door Opener

 For easy troubleshooting when things go wrong, it is better to buy your remote from the manufacturer of your garage door opener.
 Besides, this erases any possibility of having compatibility issues.